-Thomas may have escaped jail, but life was soon to experience further misfortune.
-A little over a month after Thomas’ trial, the Burgin’s daughter Ann died suddenly.
-She was three years and eleven months old, and the victim of cholera.
+Thomas may have escaped jail, but he was soon to experience further misfortune.
+A little over a month after Thomas’ trial, the Burgins’ daughter Ann died suddenly, at the age of three years and eleven months, the victim of cholera.
 Her inquest was held at the Britannia.

-Thomas was described as a labourer, both during and after his trial.
-However, Thomas’ wife, Elizabeth, informed the registrar upon Thomas’ death that her husband’s occupation was “costermonger”, suggesting the family considered this Thomas’ true vocation.
+Both during and after his trial, Thomas is described as a labourer.
+However, Thomas’ wife, Elizabeth, informed the registrar upon her busband’s death that her husband’s occupation was “costermonger”, suggesting the family considered this his true vocation.

-Following Thomas’ death, his wife Elizabeth, re-married a Charles William Tavener in 1880, but she outlived her second spouse too.
+Following Thomas’ death, his wife Elizabeth, re-married – to one Charles William Tavener in 1880 – and outlived her second spouse too.
 She can be found on the 1901 census still living in the Notting Hill area.
 I have yet to ascertain her date of death.